apache/seatunnel/docs/en/connector-v2/source/Redis.md

 when setting it to `all`, connector will treat the value of hash key as a row and use the schema config to parse it, when setting it to `kv`, connector will treat each kv in hash key as a row and use the schema config to parse it:

-for example, if the value of hash key and schema config are the following show:
+for example, if the value of hash key is the following shown:

 ```text
 {